Using fdrawcmd.sys

 Examples

-To keep the example code simple, no error checking is performed.
-Don't forget to add it to your own code!
+To simplify the example code, no error checking is performed.
+Please add it to your own code!

 Reading the driver version

-In addition to the \\.\fdrawX devices, there is also a \\.\fdrawcmd device to represent the driver as a whole.
-This allows the driver version to be queried without opening a specific floppy device:
+In addition to the \\.\fdrawX devices, there is also a \\.\fdrawcmd device.
+This represents the driver as a whole, allowing the driver version to be queried without opening a specific device.

 DWORD dwRead, dwVersion = 0;